EvaDev/blockchain-developer-bootcamp-final-project/README.md

                     A distribution can only come from one donation

 **Simplified workflow on the website**
-1. Donors will
+1. Donors can
-    1. register themselves
+    1. register
     2. create a donation with
         2.1.
 Amount available for distribution, and how many USD per recipient per month they are willing to fund
     3. deposit funds into the donation manager contract under the donor's address
     4. approve or deny funds to be sent to a distributor once conditions are met
     5. get their donation balances
     6. optionally withdraw any unused funds out of the donor's balance
-2. Distributors  will
+2. Distributors can
-    1. register themselves
+    1. register
     2. create a distribution against a donation that has been funded
     3. request the funding from the donation for a specific distribution
     4. withdraw funds from the distributor's balance